qskio/itreg/cloud.md

 The supervised company should reflect considerations for using cloud services in its (IT) strategy.
 Besides, it should develop and document a process that covers all steps relevant to outsourcing to the cloud provider, from strategy through migration into the cloud to the exit strategy.
 It is important that the supervised company first checks all relevant internal processes to see if they are "ready for the cloud" before undertaking such outsourcing.
 In addition to the matters to be outsourced, the risk management and control processes of the supervised company should be considered above all.

 ### 2. Analysis and Materiality Assessment
-After the strategic decision for third-party procurement of matters from a cloud provider, at the beginning of the process, the supervised company should check, based on the applicable regulatory requirements, whether an outsourcing exists and whether it is to be classified as material.
-In general, the conditions for outsourcing are met.
+After the strategic decision for third-party procurement of matters from a cloud provider, at the beginning of the process, the supervised company should check, based on the applicable regulatory requirements, whether an outsourcing exists and whether it is to be classified as material.[^6] In general, the conditions for outsourcing are met.
 The risk analysis should consider all aspects relevant to the supervised company in connection with outsourcing to cloud providers, with the intensity of the analysis depending on the nature, scope, complexity, and risk content of the outsourced matters.
 The supervised company should evaluate and document, based on the risk analysis, what risks are associated with an outsourcing and whether it constitutes a material outsourcing.
 If there are regulatory requirements for materiality, these must be observed.

 In the context of the **risk analysis**, the following should generally be considered:
 - the design of the used cloud service,